Sutimlimab-jome (Enjaymo)

 Labeled warning and precautions for Enjaymo include serious infections, infusion-related reactions, risk of autoimmune disease, and recurrent hemolysis after Enjaymo discontinuation.

-Enjaymo may increase susceptibility to serious infections, including infections caused by encapsulated bacteria such as Neisseria meningitides (any serogroup), Streptococcus pneumoniae, and Haemophilus influenzae.
-Serious infections (bacterial and viral) were reported in 17% (4/24) of patients receiving Enjaymo in a single-arm open-label clinical trial.
-It is recommended that patients receive vaccination for encapsulated bacteria according to the most current Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices (ACIP) recommendations for patients with persistent complement deficiencies.
-Revaccinate patients in accordance with ACIP recommendations.
-It is recommended to immunize patients without a history of vaccination against encapsulated bacteria at least two weeks prior to receiving the first dose of Enjaymo.
-If urgent Enjaymo therapy is indicated in an unvaccinated patient, administer vaccine(s) as soon as possible.
-Vaccination reduces, but does not eliminate, the risk of encapsulated bacterial infections (Bioverativ USA, 2023).
+The label recommends that patients receive vaccination for encapsulated bacteria at least 2 weeks prior to administration of the first dose of Enjaymo, according to the most current Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices (ACIP) recommendations for patients receiving a complement inhibitor.
+Furthermore, patients should be revaccinated in accordance with ACIP recommendations considering the chronic duration of therapy with Enjaymo.
+If urgent Enjaymo therapy is indicated in an unvaccinated patient, vaccine(s) should be administered as soon as possible.
+Vaccination reduces, but does not eliminate, the risk of encapsulated bacterial infections (Bioverativ USA, 2024).

 Based on its mechanism of action, Enjaymo may potentially increase the risk for developing autoimmune diseases such as systemic lupus erythematosus (SLE).
 Development of SLE has been associated with inherited classical complement deficiency.
 Patients with SLE or autoimmune disease with positive anti-nuclear antibody were excluded from clinical trials with Enjaymo.

 In January 2023, the FDA approved a revision to the indication for Enjaymo for the treatment of hemolysis in adults with cold agglutinin disease (CAD).
-Enjaymo was previously approved to decrease the need for red blood cell transfusion due to hemolysis in adults with CAD.
+Enjaymo was previously approved to decrease the need for RBC transfusion due to hemolysis in adults with CAD.
 The approval was based on a placebo-controlled study (CADENZA) which included 42 patient responders with CAD and no history of transfusion within 6 months, or more than one blood transfusion in the 12 months prior to enrollment in the trial.
 Following the completion of the 6-month treatment period (Part A) in which 22 patients received Enjaymo and 20 patients received placebo, 39 patients (19 patients on Enjaymo and 20 patients on placebo) continued to receive Enjaymo in a long-term safety and durability of response extension phase (Part B) for an additional 12 months following last patient out from Part A. Efficacy was based on the proportion of patients who had an increase from baseline in hemoglobin level greater than or equal to 1.5 g/dL at the treatment assessment time point, no blood transfusion from week 5 through week 26, and no treatment for CAD beyond what was permitted per protocol from week 5 through week 26.
 The responder rate was 72.7% with Enjaymo and 15% with placebo (p = 0.0004).
-The updated labeling for Enjaymo also includes long-term data from the previous CARDINAL study (Bioverative USA, 2023; Optum, 2023).
+The updated labeling for Enjaymo also includes long-term data from the previous CARDINAL study.

 Cold Agglutinin Disease